viveklingireddy/Networking-Course/README.md

 </div>

 - This networking course belongs to [Kunal Kushwaha](https://github.com/kunal-kushwaha).
 This repo has all the notes that his course provided in markdown format.
-- This repo is my version of all the notes taken by his video course.
+- This repo is my version of all the notes taken by his video course..

 ## Index